How To Fix a Toxic Work Environment and the Signs to Watch Out For

 Identify culture risks and act as early as possible

 Diagnosing a toxic work culture is the first step to fixing it and Praisidio can help.
-Praisidio’s advanced AI is able to pinpoint exact culture risks within your organization at a department, cohort, or individual level.
+Praisidio’s is able to pinpoint exact culture risks within your organization at a department, cohort, or individual level.
 Real-time dashboards help you see exactly where the risks are and what the cause is.

 Praisidio can also help you turn your workplace culture around with actionable retention strategies tailored to individuals, cohorts, or entire departments.
 This gives you the potential to save significant sums on attrition (up to $10 million or more for large corporations) without stretching your team.